-The priority areas of functioning of the Centre are: policy & strategies, human resource development, researches & surveys, regional level awareness & advocacy, networking with collaborating partners and operationalization of SAARC Supranational Reference Laboratory for TB and HIV/AIDS, sharing of knowledge, technical documents, best practices and information through its impactful activities.
+The Centre is focusing on area such as – policy & strategies, human resource development, researches & surveys, regional level awareness & advocacy, networking with collaborating partners and operational of SAARC Supra-national Reference Laboratory for TB and HIV/AIDS, sharing of knowledge, technical documents, best practices and information through its impactful activities.
 The Centre’s activities are recommended by the Governing Boards and approved by the Programming Committees of SAARC.

-With voluntary contributions from the Governments of Bangladesh, India and Nepal, the SAARC Regional Reference Laboratory for TB and HIV/AIDS is going to become operational very soon.
-The aim of this laboratory is to promote scientific research, to build up skilled workforce by timely and relevant trainings, quality assurance of various diagnostic technologies of SAARC Member States laboratories and to build up an organism bank for future endeavor.
+With voluntary contributions of the Governments of Bangladesh, India and Nepal, the SAARC Supra-national Reference Laboratory for TB and HIV/AIDS is going to become operational very soon.
+The aim of this laboratory is to promote scientific research, to build up skilled workforce by useful timely trainings, quality assurance of technologies of SAARC Member States laboratories and to build up an organism bank for future endeavor.

-I would like to sincerely thank and appreciate the support and cooperation provided by the Managers of National TB Programmes and National HIV/AIDS programmes , Governing Board Members as well as Ministries of Health and Foreign/External Affairs of SAARC Member States, SAARC Secretariat and collaborating partners.
-I strongly believe that the cooperation and support will continue for future activities and initiatives of the Centre.
+I would like to sincerely thank and appreciate the support and cooperation provided by the Managers of National TB Programmes and National HIV/AIDS programmes , Governing Board Members as well as Ministry of Health, Ministry of Foreign/External Affairs, SAARC Member States, SAARC Secretariat and collaborating partners and STAC staff team.
+I strongly believe that such cooperation and support will continue for future activities and initiatives of the Centre.

-Finally, I will be grateful for your valuable guidance, suggestions and feedback to achieve our desired goals.
+Finally, I will be grateful for your valuable suggestions, feedback and guidance that might be helpful to achieve our desired goals.